-models the insurance aspects of social security makes for a more balanced story.
-Stochastic models allow for an assessment of the risk sharing aspects of social security vis-à-vis the distortions.
-Matsen and Thøgersen (2004) find that an optimal pension system depends partly on a paygo fund, and Bohn (2002) argues that the government can mimic an optimal pension system through debt management with a wage-indexed DB system.20 In this section, I investigate two reform options, a switch from DB to DC, and a privatisation of social security.
+A proper evaluation of social security reform cannot be made without taking into account the relevant macroeconomic risks.
+Indeed, in deterministic models social security has little effect but to crowd out saving and distort labour supply (see Lindbeck and Persson (2003)).
+In contrast, stochastic models allow for an assessment of the risk sharing aspects of social security vis-à-vis the distortions generated by labour supply and capital crowding out.
+For example, Matsen and Thøgersen (2004) find that an optimal pension system depends partly on a paygo fund, and Bohn (2002) argues that the government can mimic an optimal pension system through debt management with a wage-indexed DB system.25 In this section, I investigate three reform options of the paygo fund included in this model, a switch from DB to DC, a switch to a price-indexed DB system, and a privatisation of social security.